DevOpsBootcamp/website/source/03_editors_git.rst

     * "Because I was initially taught it" is common but accepted (honesty)
     * "Because $usecase" provokes argument but more respected
     * "Because I tried both and picked this one" is rare but good
-* Your use case as a sysadmin
+* Your use case as a sysadmin or developer
-ks

 Modes
 =====